mongodb/docs/source/includes/list-table-datadog-metrics.rst

        | (mongodb.atlas.replset.oplogWindow)
      - Process
-     - Estimated average number, in seconds, of database operations available in the primary’s replication oplog.
+     - Estimated average number, in seconds, of database operations available in the primary's replication oplog.
 This metric is based on oplog churn.
 A :manual:`full resync
        </tutorial/resync-replica-set-member/>` is required if
        replication lag on a secondary node exceeds the replication